kazurayam/junit4ks/README.md

 ## How to apply this method to your projects

-I your Katalon Studio project,
+In your Katalon Studio project, do the following:
 1. make a file `Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy`
 2. Into it, copy and paste the code [`com.kazurayam.ksbackyard.junit.JUnitCustomKeywords`](Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy), save it.
 3. make your JUnit test in `Include/scripts/groovy` folder.
 It would be something like [`Include/scripts/groovy/junittutorial/CalculatorTest.groovy`](Include/scripts/groovy/junittutorial/CalculatorTest.groovy)